Please click on each hyperlink below to view the appropriate document:

 SMILE PRETTY! and… the proof of those photos are now on the MARL website – Class XII is smiling in style – check out the class!!!

 MARL Class XII started their second day at the Drury Hotel in St. Paul dressed to impress.
 It was photo day for all in attendance.
 Brad lined up a photographer to come and take professional headshots for all participating in MARL Class XII.
-The fresh feature of the Class XII is now featured. http://www.marlprogram.org/marl/alumni – Class XII
+The fresh feature of the Class XII is now featured. https://www.marlprogram.org/marl/alumni – Class XII

 We continued our session of visionary leadership.
 Hearing from various speakers from the State of MN and the University of MN Extension.
 Highlighting important trends in our state’s citizen make up, the current economy and comparisons from years past.
 We heard from the following speakers.